 This report presents the key results of an update stock assessment of yellowfin tuna (Thunnus albacares) in the eastern Pacific Ocean (EPO), conducted using an integrated statistical age-structured stock assessment model (Stock Synthesis Version 3.23b).
-"Update" stock assessment means that the base case model used in this assessment is the same as that used in the previous full assessment, conducted in 2016 (Document SAC-07-05b), and that only the data used in the model have been updated.
-The Stock Synthesis assessment model produces an extensive series of model output results and fit diagnostics.
-These are available for the base case model in html and pdf formats.
+"Update" stock assessment means that the base case model used in this assessment is the same as that used in the previous assessment, conducted in 2017 (Document SAC-08-04b), and that only the data used in the model have been updated.
+Stock Synthesis produces an extensive series of model output results and fit diagnostics.
+These are available for the base case model in httml and pdf formats.